zanza00/random-theme-switcher/README.md

 ],
 ```

 ## TODO

 - [x] Change theme at startup.
 - [x] If no list is provided use the installed themes.
-- [ ] Add the current theme to the theme list.
+- [ ] Add or remove the current theme to the theme list.
 - [ ] Add key chord for changing theme.

 ## Release Notes